flashattention/flashattention/README.md

-# Dev with interest in React, Python, ML, LLM
+# SWEngineer with interest in React, Python, ML, LLM